strongio/strong-opx/docs/ref/providers/index.rst

   Ansible playbooks.
 - **Kubernetes Cluster Operations**: Interact with Kubernetes clusters using `kubectl` and manage applications using Helm charts, without the need to manually manage kubeconfig files.
-- **Container Image Building**: Build Docker images for deployment, with support for auto-tagging.
+- **Docker Image Building**: Build Docker images for deployment, with support for auto-tagging.
 - **Variable & Secret Management**: Store variables and secrets securely inside Git repo.

 Each provider may implement a subset of these features depending on its capabilities.